brownism/myretainers/README.md

 # My Retainers

-This is a Dalamud plugin for Final Fantasy XIV that uploads retainer venture return timers to Firebase.
-Useful for tracking your retainers across characters or devices.
+This is a Dalamud plugin for Final Fantasy XIV that uploads retainer data (including or will include ventures, return timers, classes, and stats) to Firebase.
+Useful for tracking your retainers across all characters on any remote device.

 ## Features